6 Fun TEFL Classroom Activities

 For those days where lesson planning can seem challenging with all the other activities you have, playing a minimal-material guessing game can be fun!

 Students ask the teachers questions and at the same time, they can practice question-asking structures such as Can I…?, Is it…?, Does it…?.
-If the students are learning about describing people, the teacher can think of a famous celebrity that the students have to guess.
+If the students are learning about describing people, the teacher or the Language Assistant can think of a famous celebrity that the students have to guess.
 They can ask questions such as Is he in a movie?
 Is he a singer?
 Does he have blond hair?, Has he got glasses?.
 Questions asked can only have yes or no answers.
 The first student to guess correctly gets to be the next person who comes up with the celebrity.
 This game can also be altered to fit other vocabulary or topics the students are learning in class.
 For example, if they are learning about materials such as metal or wood, students can get extra points if they ask questions like Is it made of wood? or Is it made of metal?.

 Memory matching will be one of the favorite TEFL classroom activities.
 Also, they are really great for younger primary students and kindergarteners.
 You can play lots of varied memory matching games online on this website or you can make your own!
 All you have to do is write a list of words in a specific category and find pictures to print out.
 Then, every time a student flips a card, he or she must say the name and practice pronouncing the word.
 If they get a picture and word pair that matches, then they get to keep the cards.
 Whoever has the most cards in the end, wins!